onycher/arc-raiders-tools/README.md

 ## Configuration

-The tool uses the following data files from the ARC Data Compendium:
+The tool uses the following data files from the https://github.com/RaidTheory/arcraiders-data:
+- `items.json`
-- `Arc-Data-Compendium/src/data/items/itemData.json`
+- `quests.json`
-- `Arc-Data-Compendium/src/data/quests/questData.json`
+- `hideoutModules.json`
-- `Arc-Data-Compendium/src/data/workbenches/workbenchData.json`
+- `projects.json`

 Ensure these files are present in the correct relative paths.